wilsonstech/wilsonstech.github.io/about_me.md

 <h2>
 School Courses --->
 <span class="description-text">
 I studied at nscc with a diploma in cyber security, its one of the only reconigzed programs for cyber security in Nova Scotia.
-Also reconnigzed thru
 </span>
 </h2>